khaledhasanzami/khaledhasanzami-Analysis-of-Personal-Movement-Using-Activity-Monitoring-Devices/README.md

     - Are there differences in activity patterns between weekdays and weekends?
        1. Let's create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
        2. A panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

+- **Re-creating the project:**
+    - In order to perform the analysis step by step please go for the physical_activity.R file.
+    - For from scratch understanding, please go for the codebook.md
+    - The same analysis can be done in many other ways yet reach the same results.
+This one is the easiest of the form possible in my knowledge.